Auraaf/React/README.md

           E7P5 : Dynamic routing, when you click on any restaurant page it'll open it's page.

+          Promise : js object represent the completion or failure of asynchronous call. pending, fullfiled, rejected. are three state.

-          pitfall- using extension .js leads to parcel bundle issue. pitfall- async function fetchMenu() {
+          pitfall- using extension .js leads to parcel bundle issue. pitfall- not using await with data.json()
+          pitfall- async function fetchMenu() {

                 const data = await fetch (swiggy_menu_url + resId) ;